stefanoviel/moviesevolution/index.md

 We all know about certain movies that were very popular for a few months after they came out but completely forgotten after one or two years.
 Conversely, some movies initially went unnoticed by the general public but gained significant popularity several years after their initial publication.
 We wanted to better understand which characteristics make a movie age well (i.e. become more popular as years go by) and which others make people forget it after a few months.

 To evaluate this, we required a metric to gauge how the qualities of movies changed over the years.
-We utilized the Way Back Machine ([https://web.archive.org/](https://web.archive.org/)) a web archive with periodic snapshots of all the majorly visited web pages on the internet.
+We utilized the [Way Back Machine]([https://web.archive.org/](https://web.archive.org/)) a web archive with periodic snapshots of all the majorly visited web pages on the internet.
 Luckily for us, it also has an API that enabled us to scrape the IMDB web page of a movie over the years.
 This allowed us to see how the ratings changed as the movie became older.
 Specifically, we only scraped the ratings and number of voters after one and five years from the movie’s publication.

-From the number of voters and the rating from one and five years after publication, we were able to compute the average rating in the one to five-year period.

 We decided to consider the average rating in the period between one and five years as an indicator of how well the movie aged.
 This is reasonable as it represents the opinions of people watching the movie after the initial hype regarding the movie release was gone.